lucho03/lucho03/README.md

 ### Hi there 👋

-I'm studying to be a software engineer⚡.
+- I'm studying to be a software engineer⚡.
+- I’m currently working on mobile app project🔭.
+- I’m currently learning C/C++, Java, SQL, Python🌱.
-I'm interested in C/C++, Java, SQL, Python, but most of all Kotlin and mobile apps.
+- I'm interested in Kotlin and mobile apps.
-My hobbies outside of programming are football, fitness, movies, and getting fun😄.
+- My hobbies outside of programming are football, fitness, movies, and getting fun😄.

 <!--